 Our orientation staff is here to meet your needs!
-Whether you will be attending orientation as a freshmen, transfer student, or parent or family member of an incoming student, you will have the opportunity to connect with our staff.
-We are here to guide you through this transitioning period.
+Whether you will be attending orientation as a first-year student, transfer student, parent, guest, family member, or a loved one of an incoming student, you will have the opportunity to connect with our staff.
+We are here to guide you through this transition.

 The following objectives and outcomes have been designed to uphold the University of St. Thomas’ Orientation and Registration Mission.

 - Facilitate connections between new students, helping them gain confidence in their ability to become a fully functioning member of our university community.

 - Provide opportunities to learn about the academic environment (from courses to degree programs).

 - Foster an awareness of institutional support services and co-curricular engagement opportunities.

 - Serve as an informational and referral resource to new students and their families – attending both to their stated needs and to our specific learning outcomes.

 - Support and advance St. Thomas' identity as a Catholic liberal arts university.

 - Utilize student and family evaluations and national survey data to continually improve the program.